-I think Abana was aware of, expected, facilitated, guided and benefitted from the activities Mr F was undertaking, including giving advice on and making arrangements for SIPPs.
+I think Abana was aware of, expected, facilitated, guided and benefitted from the activities Mr F was undertaking, including making arrangements for SIPPs.
 I think Mr F had its actual authority to do this on its behalf.
 So, I think Abana is responsible for Mr F's acts and omissions.

-The arrangements in this case involved more than just pensions business - Mr F also gave advice on and made arrangements for the ePortfolio Solutions bond and unregulated investments.
+The arrangements in this case involved more than just pensions business - Mr F also made arrangements for the ePortfolio Solutions bond and unregulated investments, for example signing Mrs C's application form and liaising with that business on her behalf.
 But, even if Abana didn't give its actual authority for Mr F to conduct these matters (and only intended him to be carrying on pension business), there's well established case law that if there's one act that was authorised by the principal, we may be able to look at other acts linked to it.

-In Martin v Britannia [1999] EWHC 852 (Ch) (21 December 1999) and Tenetconnect Services Ltd v Financial Ombudsman and another [2018] EWHC 459 (Admin) (13 March 2018), the courts held that advice couldn't be confined to one part of an overall transaction and that acts can be "intrinsically linked".
+In Martin v Britannia [1999] EWHC 852 (Ch) (21 December 1999) and Tenetconnect Services Ltd v Financial Ombudsman and another [2018] EWHC 459 (Admin) (13 March 2018), the courts held that advice could not be confined to one part of an overall transaction and that acts can be "intrinsically linked".
 I agree with the investigator when he says this case is analogous.
 The arrangement of the SIPP and the subsequent investments in unregulated funds were so closely connected that they were intrinsically linked - part of the same transaction.

-So, I think Abana can be held responsible for the advice given and arrangements made concerning the switch of Mrs W's personal pensions to her Avalon SIPP and the investments in unregulated funds, which together ultimately resulted in the financial loss she's suffered.
+So, I think Abana can be held responsible for the arrangement of the switch of Mrs C's personal pension, her SIPP and the investments in unregulated funds, which together ultimately resulted in the financial loss she's suffered.

-my conclusions on jurisdiction
+My conclusions on jurisdiction

-I conclude that this is a complaint that this Service can consider.
+I conclude that this is a complaint that this Service is able to consider.
 In summary this is because:

-- Mrs W's complaint concerns both the advice about and the arrangements for the switch of her personal pension funds to the Avalon SIPP and the investments made therein.
-So, it's a complaint about regulated activities. - I'm satisfied that Mr F gave Mrs W advice about and made arrangements for the switch of her personal pension funds to the Avalon SIPP and the investments in the Kijani and SAMAIF funds as an agent with the actual authority of Abana.
+- Mrs C's complaint is about both the advice and the arrangements for the switch of her personal pension fund to the Avalon SIPP and the investments made therein.
+So, it's a complaint about regulated activities. - We don't have jurisdiction to consider her complaint about the advice she received from Mr W because there's not enough evidence that he provided this advice on behalf of Abana either as an appointed representative or agent. - We can consider Mrs C's complaint about the arrangements made by Mr F. This is because I'm satisfied that he arranged Mrs C's switch to a SIPP with Avalon and the investments in the Kijani and SAMAIF funds as an agent with the actual authority of Abana.
 I'm therefore satisfied that Abana is responsible for his acts and omissions in this regard.

-considering the merits of Mrs W's complaint
+considering the merits of Mrs C's complaint

-As I'm satisfied this Service has jurisdiction to consider Mrs W's complaint about Abana in relation to the advice provided and arrangements made by Mr F, I've gone on to consider all the available evidence and arguments to decide what's fair and reasonable in the circumstances of this case.
-And, after careful consideration, I'm upholding her complaint.
+As I'm satisfied this Service has jurisdiction to consider Mrs C's complaint about Abana in relation to the arrangements made by Mr F, I've gone on to consider all the available evidence and arguments to decide what's fair and reasonable in the circumstances of this case.
+And, after careful consideration, I'm upholding Mrs C's complaint.
 I'll explain why.

 The documentation I have from around the time of the events is incomplete.
-Abana provided very little information about Mrs W's case.
+Abana provided very little information about Mrs C's case.
 For example, I've not seen a fact find covering her circumstances, nor a record of her objectives for her pension arrangements.
-There's no document which captures Mrs W's attitude to risk.
+There's no document which captures Mrs C's attitude to risk.
 And I haven't seen a recommendations report.